gcdev373/stroom-analytic-demo/docs/kafkaproducer.md

 # SimpleKafkaProducer
-The version of Stroom used by this demonstrator includes a pipeline element `SimpleKafkaProducer`.
+Stroom v7.0 introduced a new pipeline element `SimpleKafkaProducer`, which is used within this demonstrator, as described below.

 ## Design
 ### KafkaConfig